iMessage Doesn't Say Delivered: 9 Fixes That Actually Work

 Why do my Delivered labels show up late?

 The label updates when the recipient’s device acknowledges the push from Apple’s servers.
 Poor reception stretches that acknowledgment.
-We saw labels lag up to 4 minutes on a Pixel 8 acting as a weak 5G hotspot for an iPhone, and the lag vanished the instant the iPhone moved onto home Wi-Fi.
+Labels can lag several minutes over a weak cellular hotspot, and the lag usually vanishes the instant the iPhone moves onto a stronger Wi-Fi connection.

 Does turning on Low Power Mode affect iMessage?

 Not directly.
 Low Power Mode throttles background refresh and mail fetch, but iMessage uses push notifications that still fire.
-Where we did see delays was when Low Power Mode was combined with background app refresh off at the OS level, which slowed Delivered updates until the Messages app was opened manually.
+Delays tend to appear only when Low Power Mode is combined with background app refresh off at the OS level, which slows Delivered updates until the Messages app is opened manually.

 Should I reset my network settings or factory reset my phone?